fjs138/philly-phorum-front/README.md

+## The Goal
+Create an online, social media and news focused site for Philadelphia, by Philadelphia, with no corporate/political ties or biases.

+## Requirements
+clean, minimal interface,

+user accounts,

+CRUD functionality,

+up and down voting,

+more to come..., will update soonTM.

+## Tech Stack
+Node, React, GraphQL, Apollo

 ## Under initial development, estimated release June 11th 2020.

 I will be updating this description, as well as the code, over the coming days.